jwiegley/johnwiegley/drafts/reddit.md

                                    COMMENTS

+# Good and Evil at the End

+I wonder if an analogy might apply: While our bodies are developing in the womb, it's possible for some parts to develop poorly, just as others do well.
+Then we have to live out this life with those weaknesses and strengths.
+In that sense, some parts of our body afterward might be described as physically heavenly, and others as hellish.

+I know many religions are boolean in their view of heaven and hell: either you're in one or the other.
+But perhaps the degree of virtue we achieve in this life is like developing a healthy soul, which is able to thrive in another world intended for its nature.
+We may even be able to keep developing once this life is past, but just like development here: however much we can still accomplish amazing things, whether deaf or disabled or blind, we can't change what we start with after the developmental stage is done.

 # Why do the Central Figures get to reinterpret the Bible and the Qur'an in new ways that hadn't been done before them?

 /u/The_Goa_Force makes the point: the Books are sealed, and the Manifestation